-Rachel is accredited social worker who has worked with individuals, families and groups for close to 20 years.
+Rachel is a professional trainer, consultant and accredited social worker who has worked with individuals, families and groups for close to 20 years.

-Rachel has trained with a number of world leaders in the areas of mindfulness, stress reduction and emotional regulation, including Dr Jon Kabat-Zinn, Founder of the Mindfulness Based Stress Reduction program at the Centre for Mindfulness, University of Massachusetts Medical School.
+Rachel has trained with a number of esteemed leaders in the areas of mindfulness, stress reduction and emotional regulation including world-renowned Dr Jon Kabat-Zinn, Founder of the Mindfulness Based Stress Reduction program at the Centre for Mindfulness, University of Massachusetts Medical School.

 - Ebook out now!! -

 Turning toward what matters: An introduction to mindfulness practice.